 Understanding Procrastination: What It Is and Why It Happens

 The book shows how to spot our own procrastination habits.
 This can help us use them to be more efficient.
 It’s a top seller in the Self-Help category, ranking 2,720,765 in Books.
+This shows it’s really helping people boost their productivity, especially those with low grades who need to meet academic expectations on time.

 It’s also a hit in Self-Help Memory Improvement and Time Management, ranking 3,573 and 5,399 respectively.
 This shows it’s really helping people boost their productivity.